The Quantization Monte Carlo method for solving radiative transport equations: Introduction and motivation

 The equation $\eqref{eq:transport}$ appears in particular when solving radiative transfer equations where an isotropic scattering term is necessarily added by the \textit{Implicit Monte Carlo} linearization method \cite{FLECK1971313} in order to artificially represent the phenomena of absorption and re-emission.
 Another approach to avoid artificial scattering is proposed in \cite{brooks1989symbolic} but the problem remains unchanged when important physical scattering terms are present.
 In the context of radiative transfer, several methods have been proposed exploiting the limit regime~\eqref{eq:diffusion}.

 The \textit{Random Walk} (RW) methods \cite{fleck1984random, giorla1987random} exploit the fact that the trajectories of the particles are close to those of a Brownian motion: in an optically thick medium they replace (a part of ) the trajectory by a single diffusion step in the largest sphere contained in the mesh.
-The \textit{Random Walk} methods have the advantage to activate everywhere on the domain, and are easily applied to $3$-dimensional problems as well as multi-group problems.
+The \textit{Random Walk} methods have the advantage to activate everywhere on the domain {\modifd because it is not depending on the position of the particle but on others attributes of a particle (like its frequencies that may determine its opacity for multi-group simulation)}, and are easily applied to $3$-dimensional problems as well as multi-group problems.
 Their use in a production context remains limited by their strong dependence on mesh size (the smaller the mesh size, the smaller the sphere where the method will be applied) and the loss of precision introduced by the use of the diffusion limit for transient regimes.

 Initially called \textit{Implicit Monte Carlo Diffusion}, the \textit{Discrete Diffusion Monte Carlo} (DDMC) method~\cite{gentile2001implicit,densmore2005discrete,densmore2006hybrid} splits the domain into two regions: one optically thick region solved by a Monte Carlo method using a diffusion equation and another part treated by the \textit{IMC} method.
 The numerical simulation in the optically thick region uses a linearization similar to the \textit{IMC} method.
 A new type of particle is then introduced to solve the diffusion equation.
 The advantage of this method is that it does not have any net flux to consider between the diffusion and transport regions (the flux is carried by the particles) and the particles can go from one region to another (by a conversion) and, more importantly, can change the cell (having different $\sigma_a$ and $\sigma_s$ values) with no particular treatment.
 The introduction of a new type of particles to treat the diffusion region allows easy treatment of the interface between the transport and diffusion regions.
 Contrary to the \textit{RW} methods, the efficiency of these methods is not dependent on the mesh; however their use is still restricted by the loss in precision introduced by the diffusion approximation when particles change the region.